franos-cm/shake-sv/README.md

 It is heavily inspired by [a similar project in VHDL](https://github.com/GMUCERG/SHAKE), using not only the same interface for the design unit, but also the exact same testbenches for validating it.
 Therefore, reading the documentation for the original project is highly recommended.

->**⚠️**  **Warning**
->
->At the moment, although this module passes all testbench checks, it has some unidentified issue affecting the output, as I noticed while I was using it for a side project.
->
-> As such, this other [branch](https://github.com/franos-cm/shake-sv/tree/dilithium-compat) has been verified (in this other project) to produce the correct outputs, at the expense of both more resource usage and higher latency.
->
-> I will eventually debug what exactly is causing this difference in behaviour, and will update the main branch accordingly.
-However, for now, using the other branch is recommendable.

 # Key Points